Patchier/Big-Warden/README.md

 1. Activate the 'Awakening in the OC' Addon via the Downloadable Contents menu in-game once you've launched it later on.

-12. Find the equivalent of your "Big Warden\Stock Game\packages\core_ep1\patch" folder
+12. Find the equivalent of your "steamapps\common\Dragon Age Ultimate Edition\packages\core_ep1\patch" folder

 13. Copy the .erf file found there to the "Documents\BioWare\Dragon Age\AddIns\gxa_res_to_core\core\override" directory.